Nattawut30/nattawut-boonnoon-credit-risk-analysis/README.md

 - Problems: look at credit_risk.log in your folder for clues, or try running again.

 # Important Notices
-1. Data hygiene:
-Validate input columns and types before running.
-Ensure LoanAmount is numeric and > 0.
-Clean inconsistent categorical labels (e.g., typos in CreditHistory) or the script will log warnings and treat them as missing.
-Mappings return NaN for unknown categories by design so you can detect data problems rather than silently accepting incorrect encodings.

-2. Fair lending and compliance:
+1. Data Hygiene: Validate input columns and types.
+Ensure LoanAmount > 0.
+Clean inconsistent categorical labels.
+Unknown categories are flagged by design.
-This pipeline uses only financial attributes for scoring and no protected-class variables.
-Still adhere to local fair-lending regulations.
-Keep transformation logic auditable.
+2. Fair Lending & Compliance: Only financial attributes are used.
+Adhere to local regulations and keep transformation logic auditable.
-Maintain versioned snapshots of training data, model artifacts, and transformation code for audits.

-3. Model tuning and production:
-RandomizedSearchCV is used to limit runtime.
-For production, run exhaustive tuning on a curated compute node and store the final best_estimator_.
-Monitor model drift.
-Retrain on new labeled data periodically.

-4. Fraud detection limitations:
-IsolationForest is unsupervised and flags statistical anomalies.
-It will produce false positives and false negatives.
-Use rule-based heuristics and human review pipelines to validate flagged cases.

-5. Performance and scaling:
-For large datasets, increase compute resources and consider using incremental training or distributed frameworks.5.
-Grid/random search is computationally intensive.
-Use --quick for exploration.

-6. Reproducibility & logs:
-Default random_state is set for reproducibility.
-Change as needed.
-Check credit_risk.log for warnings about unrecognized categories, missing columns, or imputation decisions.

-7. Visualization & export:
-If kaleido is installed, the script will try to export a PNG from Plotly.
-If not installed the script generates a static PNG using matplotlib and PIL.
-The interactive dashboard HTML can be opened with any modern browser.

-8. Security & privacy:
+3. Model & Fraud Limitations: Random Forest and Isolation Forest provide ~50–60% accuracy on sample/synthetic data.
+Fraud detection flags anomalies but may produce false positives/negatives.
+Human judgment is required.
+4. Performance & Reproducibility: For large datasets, scale resources as needed.
+Default random_state ensures reproducibility.
+Check credit_risk.log for warnings.
+5. Visualization & Export: Plotly dashboards are interactive; static PNGs require kaleido or fallback to matplotlib/PIL.
-Do not place sensitive personal data (PII) in public repositories.
+6. Security & Privacy: Do not include sensitive personal data in public repos.
-Mask or redact PII before sharing outputs.
+7. Project Scope: Educational, research, and demonstration purposes only.
+Not for high-end financial or advanced credit decisions.

 # Credits
 Built By Nattawut Boonnoon <p><p/>